How To Get Rid of Period Cramps: 20 Natural Remedies to Ease the Pain by Teya Janelle Posted on October 25, 2016 1 Comment

 The second took ibuprofen and used unheated pads (placebo).
 And the third group used heated pads and placebo pills.
 Obviously, women who took ibuprofen felt better after taking the pill.

-However, it is important to note that most women who used heat pads felt menstrual relief faster than those women who took the pill.
+However, it is important to note that most women who used heat pads felt cramp relief faster than those women who took the pill.
 And the group of women who used pads and ibuprofen felt completely better.